The government issued new requirements for face mask in certain settings on the 30th November

 We ask everyone using Beech Village Hall to help keep everyone safe.
-Our Covid-19 Safe self-certification is based on the principles of strict social distancing, good ventilation, contamination prevention, good personal hygiene, and contact tracing.
-The key points, which apply to any indoor venue, are:
+Our Covid-19 Safe self-certification is based on the principles of good ventilation, contamination prevention, good personal hygiene, contact tracing and the use of the NHS COVID Pass and/or pre-testing where appropriate.

-Using the hall.
 Do not come to Beech Village Hall if you have Coronavirus symptoms or feel unwell in any way.
 If you are over 70 or have medical conditions that put you at greater risk, consider the government advice on visiting indoor spaces.